 Collection, Research and Education Area

 From left (top): Paolo Marini, Federica Facchetti, Beppe Moiso, Alessia Fassone, Susanne Töpfer, Enrico Ferraris.
 From left (bottom): Paolo Del Vesco, Federico Poole, Tommaso Montonati, Silvia Mosso (librarian).
-Not in this picture: Johannes Auenmüller, Cedric Gobeil, Martina Terzoli (Support Curators Office).
+Not in this picture: Johannes Auenmüller, Cédric Gobeil, Martina Terzoli (Support Curators Office), Alessandro Girardi (Support Curators Office).

 Head: ad interim, Director Christian Greco